 Therefore, long-distance buses are the preferred mean of transportation.

 Coming from the South like Ushuaia, you’ll take a bus in Rio Gallegos that takes you to El Calafate in four hours – and, of course, vice versa.
 Rio Gallegos is quite dull, but a major hub for all the transportation up or down the coast.

 Getting to El Chaltén and eventually, El Calafate from the north as I did, you’ll probably pass the town of Perito Moreno and Los Antiguos.
 The ride from touristy hotspot Bariloche in northern Patagonia all the way to El Calafate takes about 27 hours.
 You change buses in Los Antiguos and El Chaltén.

 However, you can do it in two legs, spending one night in Los Antiguos and continue by night bus the next evening.
-Get inspired and informed by this post.
+Get inspiration and information in this post.

 A very recommendable bus company to do this trip is Chalten Travel.
 They have daily service between Los Antiguos and El Calafate.
 However, they are travelling the route to and from Bariloche only every other day.